 Watermelons contain 30 per cent of your daily recommended intake of Vitamin A and 25 per cent of that for Vitamin C. Because watermelons are basically made of water, they can keep you hydrated and satiated for longer.
 It’s also low in calories, so make it a point to pick some up the next time you’re in a fresh fruits and vegetables shop in Mauritius-whether in real life or online.

-Cut it up into small slices or cubes for a quick snack.
+Anyway, you can take carrots either by chopping them into small slices or cubes for a quick snack.
 You could also throw it into a blender with some ice to create a refreshing watermelon shake, a perfect drink for a hot day.
 You can also blend it into a gazpacho to add a subtle sweetness to an otherwise tangy soup.

 Did you know that guavas contain more Vitamin C than pineapples?
 While the former contains 131 per cent of your daily Vitamin C intake, guavas can provide a whopping 628 per cent of it.
 Guavas have also been found to help regulate blood pressure thanks to its sodium and potassium content.
 This fruit also decreases the amount of bad cholesterol and triglycerides, which are linked to the development of heart diseases.